albrighto/startup/README.md

-# startup
+# startup splash page
-Just a test of code
+Just some code to test some stuff